panda-re/panda/panda/scripts/pypanda/adding_callbacks.md

 pcb.top_loop : pandacbtype("top_loop", C.PANDA_CB_TOP_LOOP)}
 ```

-Add your callback on a new line in the form:
+Add your callback on a new line in dictionary the form:

 ```
 pcb.your_callback_name : pandacbtype("your_callback_name",